sandi1234/netlify-cms/src/pages/index.md

     people of Busogo.
 Get in touch with us and together we shall make magic.
   image: /img/apple-touch-icon.png
   heading: BECOME A BUSINESS PARTNER
+testimonials:
+  - author: Elisabeth Kaurismäki
+    image: /img/apple-touch-icon.png
+    quote: >-
+      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+  - author: Philipp Trommler
+    image: /img/apple-touch-icon.png
+    quote: >-
+      Kaldi is the place to go if you want the best quality coffee.
+I love their stance on empowering farmers and transparency.
 whoweare:
   btnLink: about
   btnText: Learn More